 There you go!
 That’s Colyer playing his old dobro and Dave Kelly playing piano.
 That is why I talk about these sort of influences, that sort of thing is a really good example of jug band, skiffle or spasm music as such, nobody uses the word spasm now.
 That’s an old Negro phrase, the spasm bands, you know.

 That tune was called, I think Rent House Stomp wasn’t it?
-It was really nice to see a band like that, because in those sets at The 51 Club, he would always put a skiffle set in the middle set, so it was really nice you know.
+It was really nice to see a band like that.
+In those sets at The 51 Club, he would always put a skiffle set in the middle.
+So it was really nice you know.
 These sort of things, they get under your skin, in your head and you never forget them.

 I think that’s all about it for now, you know a lot of things I’ve said on the phone to you when we’ve been chatting and stuff.
 You can always quote me, I don’t mind!